Paint It Black: Writing and recording

-Jagger and Richards wrote the lyrics and much of the chord progression of "Paint It Black" during the first group of sessions for the then untitled Aftermath the previous December, and while on the 1966 Australian tour.
+Jagger and Richards wrote the lyrics and much of the chord progression of "Paint It Black" the previous December during the first sessions for the then untitled album Aftermath, and while on the 1966 Australian tour.
 Initially, the first group of sessions were to be released as an album by themselves, then titled Could You Walk on the Water?
 In mid-January 1966, the British press announced that a new Rolling Stones LP carrying that title would be released on 10 March.
 In Rolling with the Stones, Wyman refers to the announcement as "audacity" on Oldham's part.
 A Decca spokesman said the company would not issue an album with such a title "at any price"; Oldham's idea upset executives at the company's American distributor, London Records, who feared the allusion to Jesus walking on water would provoke a negative response from Christians.

 The title controversy embroiled the Stones in a conflict with Decca, delaying the Stones' next studio album's release from March to April 1966.
 The delay, however, gave the Stones more time to record new material for the upcoming album, which had now been retitled Aftermath.
 Upon their return from Australasia, it was one of the new songs worked on for the revised new album.
 "Paint It Black" was recorded as the Stones had begun to take more time recording their material.
 Referring to the atmosphere of the Stones' sessions at the time, Richards told Beat Instrumental magazine in February 1966: "Our previous sessions have always been rush jobs.
 This time we were able to relax a little, take our time."
 Sound engineer Dave Hassinger recorded the song on 6 and 9 March 1966 at RCA Studios in Los Angeles.
 Andrew Loog Oldham produced the track, as with all of the Stones' recordings until 1967.
 Both the single's US and UK B-sides were also recorded on these dates, as were a majority of album tracks for Aftermath.